rolandtannous/haystack-memory/README.md

 # Haystack Memory

-Memory for [Haystack](https://github.com/deepset-ai/haystack) Agents.
-Currently, the memory of agents can be used in memory or with redis.
+Memory for [haystack](https://github.com/deepset-ai/haystack) Agents.
+Currently, the memory for agents can be used in-memory or using redis.
 The latter supports a sliding window.

 ## Installation

-- Python pip: ```python3 -m pip install haystack-memory``` .
-This package will attempt to install the dependencies (farm-haystack>=1.15.0, redis)
+- Python pip: ```pip install --upgrade haystack-memory``` .
+This method will attempt to install the dependencies (farm-haystack>=1.15.0, redis)
-- Python pip (skip dependency installation: Use  ```python3 -m pip install haystack-memory --no-deps```
+- Python pip (skip dependency installation): Use  ```pip install --upgrade haystack-memory --no-deps```
-- Using git: ```pip install git+https://github.com/rolandtannous/HaystackAgentBasicMemory.git@main#egg=haystack-memory```
+- Using git: ```pip install git+https://github.com/rolandtannous/HaystackAgentBasicMemory.git@main#egg=HaystackAgentBasicMemory```

 ## Usage

-To use memory in your agent, you need two parts:
+To use memory in your agent, you need two components:
-- `MemoryRecallNode`: This node is passed to the agent to be used as a tool.
-It will be passed to the agent to let it remember the conversation.
+- `MemoryRecallNode`: This node is added to the agent as a tool.
+It will allow the agent to remember the conversation and make query-memory associations.
-- `MemoryUtils`: This class has to be used to save the query and the answers to the memory.
+- `MemoryUtils`: This class should be used to save the queries and the final agent answers to the conversation memory.
+- `chat`: This is a method of the MemoryUtils class.
+It is used to chat with the agent.
+It will save the query and the answer to the memory.
+It also returns the full result and the updated conversation memory for further usage.

 ```py
 from haystack.agents import Agent, Tool